 The Sicilian Defense: Moscow Variation arises after 1.e4 c5 2.Nf3 d6 3.Bb5+ and falls under ECO code B52.
-With 14,858 games in the master database, it is a well-established opening choice.
+With 6.3 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players